-On-the-ground habitat projects are the lifeblood of our partnership and involve the protection, restoration and or enhancement of wetlands.
+On-the-ground habitat projects are the lifeblood of our partnership and involve the protection, restoration and enhancement of wetlands.
 These projects range in size from the smallest creeks to some of the largest tidal wetland restoration efforts in the country.

 We provide forums for the sharing of ideas to foster creative approaches to conservation.